-Welcome to my article (16) now called, the heritage chapter.
+Welcome to my article (16), the heritage chapter.

-In Genzano di Lucania, there is a chasm called the Greek chasm, and perhaps we should have called this article, Genzano Greek chasm heritage chapter, to be more specific, but anyhow, let us discuss here and now about this chasm called the Greek chasm, which is the other chasm on the western side of the old town of Genzano; for the readers that have not read our previous hubs I repeat here, that the old town of Genzano was built between two chasms and in our last article we have talked about Saint Antuon or Saint Michael chasm, this is a chasm on the eastern side of the old town of Genzano where most of the Genzanesi make wine in the caves dug in the walls of the chasm below the town, but here today we are going to talk about what the local call the Greek chasm, which as I have said, it is on the other side of the town and below the town fountain called la Cavallina.
+In Genzano di Lucania, there is a chasm called the Greek chasm, this Greek chasm, is the other chasm on the western side of the old town of Genzano; you see, the old town of Genzano was built between two chasms and in our last article we have talked about Saint Antony chasm, this is a chasm on the eastern side of the old town of Genzano where most of the inhabitant of Genzano make wine in the caves dug in the walls of the chasm below the town, but today we are going to talk about what the local call the Greek chasm, which is on the other side of the town below the fountain called LA Cavallina.

-There are reasons to believe that it is so if one keeps in mind how the human race migrated from the Middle East to Europe; and also history tells us that 700 BC or there about Greece had colonies in southern Italy, which might have lasted until the Romans took over.
-So let us assume that the Greeks were there anyhow, because what is going to follow later on is only going to reinforce this assumption.
-As there is also another story about this Madonna of Genzano that we are going to tell you in our future articles, we can only say here that this Madonna effigy is very much like the effigies that the Greek people were making about the Roman times, so they might indeed been there in this chasm.
+There are reasons to believe that it is so, if one keeps in mind how the human race migrated from the Middle East to Europe; and also history tells us that 700 BC or there about Greece had colonies in southern Italy, which have lasted until the Romans took over.
+So, let us assume that the Greeks were there, because what is going to follow, is going to reinforce this assumption.
+We are going to tell you about, The Madonna story in our future articles, we can only say here that this Madonna effigy is very much like the effigies that the Greek people were making about the Roman times.

 Fountain & Ancient amphitheatre